guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 Iterate over array and grow a sorted array behind current element.

 For each position, find the smallest element in unsorted subarray starting at that position, and swap elements so that smallest element is at the beginning of unsorted subarray.

+### Insertion SORT

+Iterate over array and grow a sorted array behind current element.

+For each position, compare value of element with previous elements and swap positions if previous element is larger.

 ## Author